iccpe/JmthonUserbot/README.md

 # JmthonUserbot
-A free telegram userbot by telethon
+A free Telegram userbot by telethon